Media Kit // 2025-2026

 Centreville, VA

-Late 20s–late 30s, suburban NoVA.
+Late 20s to late 30s, suburban NoVA.
 Came up during EDM and bedroom production.
 Submersion Festival crowd.
 Deeply curious about where his sound came from.

 The HBCU Kids